ArtSabintsev/FontBlaster/README.md

 ```

 ## Sample Project
 A Sample iOS project is included in the repo.
-When you launch the app, all fonts will be loaded programatically via **FontBlaster** and displayed in a table view.
+After launching the app, you can press the load fonts button.
+All custom fonts included in the project will be loaded programatically via **FontBlaster** and displayed in a table view.

 ## Inspiration
 This project builds upon an old solution that [Marco Arment](http://twitter.com/marcoarment) proposed and wrote about on his [blog](http://www.marco.org/2012/12/21/ios-dynamic-font-loading).